pierrelemarchand/Scripts/README.txt

 		Calculates the horizontal illuminance at a precise point illuminance_grid_calculator.bash
-		Calculates the horizontal illuminance for all points of a grid, and generates a false color plot
+		Calculates the horizontal illuminance for all points of a grid, and generates a false color plot daylight_autonomy.bash
+		Calculates the daylight autonomy for all points of a grid, and generates a false color plot